-Mads Nipper has been the CEO and Group President of Ørsted since 1 January 2021 and is a registered manager of Ørsted with the Danish Business Authority.
+Mads Nipper has been the CEO, Group President, of Ørsted since 1 January 2021 and is a registered manager of Ørsted with the Danish Business Authority.
 Mads Nipper was educated at the Aarhus School of Business, where he received his M. Sc.
 (International Business) in 1991.
 Prior to joining Ørsted in January 2021, Mads Nipper served six years as CEO and President of Grundfos A/S and prior hereto as Executive Vice President of LEGO.
-Mads Nipper is Chairman of the Board of Directors of Danish Crown.
-Furthermore, Mads Nipper is Deputy Chairman of the Confederation of Danish Industry.
-He also acts as advisor to Axcel.
+Mads Nipper is the Deputy Chairman of the Board of Directors of Danish Crown and FLSmidth & Co.
+A/S.